pid/speakingurl/README.md

 - minified version for browser (grunt tasks)
 - publish v0.2.x
 - AMD/requirejs for browser
+- add to bower (see http://bower.io)
 - publish v0.3.x

 ## History
-- didn't find a solution for doing the job
+- didn't find a package for doing the job
 - developed my own solution until v0.1.5
 - found the right keyword I had looking for.... found npm-packages (see credits)
 - adopted the best from all